Chicago Drunk Driving Accident Attorneys

 Legal Support After a Tragic Accident

 Drunk drivers cause thousands of deaths and even more serious injuries every year.
 If you were hit by a drunk driver in Chicago, please know that you are not alone in your struggle.
-Indeed, McHargue & Jones, LLC and our Chicago drunk driving accident lawyers are here to provide comprehensive and compassionate legal support to help you find a more comfortable tomorrow through a successful injury claim.
+Indeed, McHargue & Jones, LLC and our Chicago drunk driving accident lawyers are here to provide comprehensive and compassionate legal support to help you find a more comfortable tomorrow through a successful personal injury claim.

 Since we opened our doors in 2000, we have helped countless people in our community pursue compensation for severe injuries in all types of car accidents, including those caused by drunk drivers.
 We can handle all stages of a typical injury claim, from investigating evidence and calculating damages to filing the claim and fighting insurance companies head-to-head.